Kansas City International (KCI) Airport: Vblock™ Demo

 “We had over 50 physical servers at our location, some of which were over 10 years old; our phone system couldn’t scale; and our systems were increasingly difficult to manage,” said David Jacobus, IT manager for KCI.
 “Nothing was virtualized.
 We had heating and cooling problems in our computer room, and we needed to address audit deficiencies stemming from the fact that we lacked backup capabilities and a true Disaster Recovery (DR) site.”

-After meeting with multiple vendors, KCI chose World Wide Technology (WWT) to help the airport consolidate and virtualize physical systems and meet DR mandates.
+After meeting with multiple vendors, KCI chose WWT to help the airport consolidate and virtualize physical systems and meet DR mandates.

 WWT leveraged its people, proven processes and powerful VCE partnership to help KCI meet its objectives with the Vblock™ Systems Infrastructure Platform, which integrates best-in-class compute, network and storage technologies from Cisco, EMC and VMware.

-After meeting with KCI to understand the Aviation Department’s current challenges and end goals, WWT’s national resource team and local account representatives recommended the implementation of two separate Vblock Systems to create a highly-available DR configuration, streamline IT management and expand capabilities overall.
+After meeting with KCI to understand the Aviation Department’s current challenges and end goals, WWT’s national resource team and local account representatives recommended the implementation of two separate Vblock Systems to create a highly available disaster recovery (DR) configuration, streamline IT management and expand capabilities overall.

 “While we initially thought that Vblock might be too elaborate, WWT’s experts explained how the converged systems could solve our immediate issues and help us meet longer-term goals,” Jacobus said.
 “We soon realized that we could use the Vblocks more extensively, including upgrading our phone system to maximize our investment.
 Plus, WWT and VCE experts spent a good deal of time with us on the front end to ensure that our systems and network were properly configured from the start.”